jasondown/100-days-of-code/log.md

 - It took a while, but I finally beat Wood League 2.
 - I was going to call it a night, but the people in the chat encouraged me to keep going.
 - I beat Wood League 1 and I'm not in the Bronze league (Silver league is not available yet).
-- Interesting note: A fellow contestent mentioned his C++ solution was 965 lines long.
+- Interesting note: A fellow contestant mentioned his C++ solution was 965 lines long.
 My F# solution is 278 lines.
 We're ranked within a few spots of each other.
 Go F#!

 **Links to work**: